baluneboy/biomedken/readme_ken.txt

 NASA.ISS.SAMS.05.CNA for SAMS, SE-05,  500 sps, X-axis
 NASA.ISS.SAME.03.CNB for SAMS, ES-06,  500 sps, Y-axis
 NASA.ISS.MAMS.HI.FNC for MAMS, HiRAP, 1000 sps, Z-axis

+See sandbox/flatbook_demo.py for starter kit on upgrade to "pads" & "roadmaps" tally_grid workers.
+The big deal will be if (1) PADs gets populated first, (2) then roadmaps after that, (3) then some form of link between the 2 grids so that processing cells in PADs may have resample hooked to it, but also the ability to highlight PAD cells that have some hours, but where no roadmaps exist, then there's good way to process those cells (in PADs) to create the missing roadmaps FTW!